Three people making a video for PR (public relations) campaign

 The success of a campaign can be measured by comparing the achieved outcomes against the predetermined objectives.
 Key performance indicators (KPIs), such as website traffic, social media engagement, sales figures, or brand sentiment, can be used to gauge the campaign’s effectiveness and ROI.

-Got a question not answered here?
-Contact us and we will be glad to help!
+Is a question not answered here?
+Contact us, and the Dogwood team will be ready to help!

 Check out these other articles that may interest you: